afogel/phase_0_unit_1/week_1/1_Get_Started/my_reflection.md

 * Why do developers use version control (git)?
 Does that make sense to you?
 Why or why not?
 * What doesn't make sense?
 What does?

 I'm working on OSX 10.9.1.
 I had REALLY intense struggles setting up git and GitHub.
-Whenever I went to run a "git init" command in the CLI, I would get the error messages:
+Whenever I went to run a "git init" command in the CLI, I would get the error messages

 	error: could not lock config file /Users/Ariel/my-first-repo/.git/config: Permission denied
 	error: could not lock config file /Users/Ariel/my-first-repo/.git/config: Permission denied